thephpleague/tactician/plugins/doctrine.md

 [![Source](http://img.shields.io/badge/source-league/tactician--doctrine-blue.svg?style=flat-square)](https://github.com/thephpleague/tactician-doctrine)
 [![Packagist](http://img.shields.io/packagist/v/league/tactician--doctrine.svg?style=flat-square)](https://packagist.org/packages/league/tactician-doctrine)

-This package provides a TransactionMiddleware that wraps commands in a Doctrine ORM transaction.
+This package provides a `TransactionMiddleware` that wraps commands in a Doctrine ORM transaction.

-The TransactionMiddleware will start a transaction before each command begins.
-If the command is successful, it will flush and commit the entity manager.
-If an exception is raised, TransactionMiddleware rolls back the transaction and rethrows the exception.
+The `TransactionMiddleware` will start a transaction before each command begins.
+If the command is successful, it will flush and commit the EntityManager.
+If an exception is raised, `TransactionMiddleware` rolls back the transaction and rethrows the exception.

 Setup is simple: